albertfrantz/Kickstarter-Success-Analysis/README.md

 # Data Cleaning
-Data were cleaned using MySQL. what was changed from the original file:
+Data were cleaned using MySQL.

+Here is what was changed from the original file:
 1. Removed all live Kickstarter campaigns as one is unable to analyze their success.
-2. Combined Film &amp; Video with Film & Video.
-3. Deleted all observations with campaign goals below $100 and above $1,000,000.
-Removing these observations mean conclusions can only apply to those within the goal range of $100-$1,000,000.
+2. Deleted all observations with campaign goals below $100 and above $1,000,000.
+Removing these observations means that conclusions can only apply to campaigns within the goal range of $100-$1,000,000.
-4. Created a binary variable for success based on status.
+3. Created a binary variable for success based on status.
 Where:
 1 = successfully funded Kickstarter campaign
 0 = failed, suspended, or postponed campaign.
-5. Determined the start date of the campaign given the funded date and duration.
+4. Determined the start date of the campaign given the funded date and duration.
-6. Determined the start day name (ie: Monday)
+5. Determined the start day name (ie: Monday)
-7. Determined the start month name (ie: June)
+8. Determined the start month name (ie: June)
-8. Determined the start posting time (ie: afternoon)
+9. Determined the start posting time (ie: afternoon)
-9. Dropped all columns not needed for this analysis.
+10. Dropped all columns not needed for this analysis.

 The final orginization of the data can be found below in Table 1.